TuvaluOfficial Name: Tuvalu

 Faith-Based Travelers: See the Department of State’s International Religious Freedom Report.

-LGBTI Travelers: Sexual conduct between males is illegal, with maximum penalties of seven to 15 years’ imprisonment,, depending on the nature of the offense.
+LGBTI Travelers: Sexual conduct between males is illegal, with maximum penalties of seven to 15 years’ imprisonment depending on the nature of the offense.
 We are not aware of any recent reports of violence against persons based on sexual orientation or gender identity or prosecutions of consenting adults under these provisions.
+See our LGBTI Travel Information page and section 6 of the Department of State's Human Rights report for further details.

 There are no mandated building accessibility provisions for persons with disabilities.
 The only multi-story government building has elevators, but they are not operational.
 There are no elevators in private multi-story buildings.